License to Carry a Concealed Weapon

 (c) The license will be valid for a period not to exceed two years from the date of issuance (Penal Code § 26220).

-- A CCW renewal course must be satisfactorily completed every two years incident to renewal of your CCW license.
+A CCW renewal course must be satisfactorily completed every two years incident to renewal of your CCW license.
 See below for our list of approved CCW training providers.
-Click here for the renewal application.
+Click here to renew online.
 Submit your renewal documentation approximately 30 days prior to your CCW expiration date.
-As of July 1, 2016 the renewal fee is $80.75.
+As of July 1, 2019 the renewal fee is $82.50.

 (d) If the licensee's place of residence was the basis for issuance of a license and the licensee moves out of the county of issuance, the license shall expire 90 days after the licensee has moved (Penal Code § 26210(d)).